andimarafioti/GACELA/README.md

 - The pre-print can be read on [arxiv](https://arxiv.org/abs/2005.05032).
 - To hear examples please go to the [accompanying website](https://andimarafioti.github.io/GACELA/).

+- The checkpoints used for the evaluation of the [paper](https://arxiv.org/abs/2005.05032) can be downloaded [here](https://zenodo.org/record/3897144).
+Please extract the archives in the folder `saved_results`.

 ### Acknowledgments